Tonsillitis? With you in a tic… Neuropsychiatric Sequelae of Group A Streptococcal Infection

 Picture of blue ovals joined together on a red background - streptococcus.

-It’s a bit of a mouthful, but PANS encompasses a spectrum of similar acute neuropsychiatric presentations with varying severity and impact, caused by an immune-mediated response to an infection (in the case of PANDAS, GAS infection specifically) or environmental trigger – in such instances the initial causative episode may not be obvious:
+It’s a bit of a mouthful, but PANS encompasses a spectrum of similar acute neuropsychiatric presentations with varying severity and impact, thought to be caused by an immune-mediated response to an infection (in the case of PANDAS, GAS infection specifically) or environmental trigger – in such instances the initial causative episode may not be obvious:

 Here we will focus on the identification and management of PANDAS from an Emergency Department (ED) perspective, but the overarching diagnosis of PANS may be considered if there any doubt over history of GAS infection, or failure to respond to first line therapies for PANDAS.